 The street did contain one pub, the Eagle and Child, which was situated towards the bottom end of the street, near to Queen Street.
 By the time it closed in 1906 the Eagle and Child was a Tong’s pub and there is one picture of it in the Bolton Museum collection, taken around 1900, a few years before it closed.

-If you click on the link above you should be able to click on the picture and then click on it again to enlarge it because the devil is in the detail.
+If you enlarge the above picture, the devil is in the detail.
 The Town Hall clock can clearly be seen in the distance but the street running outside the pub is Back Spring Gardens, whereas the pub’s address was Manchester Court, Spring Gardens which was on the other side of the pub as we look at it from this angle.
 Technically speaking, then, this is the back of the pub.
 Even so, it is fully-signed which suggests that the rear entrance was actually its main access.
 The building on the left in the foreground is the Queen Street Mission Ragged School, which was also demolished to make way for the Civic Centre, but which moved a couple of hundred yards down Deansgate to Central Street.
 Note the graffiti chalked on the walls, the landlord and landlady, Mr and Mrs Wood, standing resplendently in the doorway, Mr Wood smoking his pipe; their next door neighbour standing in her doorway and the two grinning characters hidden away at the right of the photograph, captured for posterity.